dreamer/boxtron/README.md

 3. Start Steam.
-4. In game properties window select "Force the use of a specific Steam Play compatibility tool" and select "DOSBox&nbsp;(native)".
+4. In game properties window select "Force the use of a specific Steam Play compatibility tool" and select "Boxtron (native DOSBox)".

 ## Installation (from source)